Grate-Oracle-Lewot/GrateCrystal/README.md

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.
 Foresight, Mind Reader, and Lock-On also can't miss, with a few exceptions like Fly/Dig.

 - Flame Wheel, Rolling Kick, and Rapid Spin now double in power after you've used Defense Curl.
 (However, Flame Wheel and Sacred Fire no longer thaw out a Frozen user.)

+- Skull Bash, on its Defense-raising turn, now also sets the Defense Curl status, so it can be used instead of Defense Curl to power up the above-mentioned moves.
+Additionally, when Skull Bash hits, it has a small chance to cause a flinch.

 - Psych Up no longer fails if the target has no stat changes, and now also copies the Defense Curl, Focus Energy, Dire Hit, and X Accuracy statuses.